ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

   * The software listings in the Boutique have been refreshed, with some applications being removed, many updated and some new additions.
   * Welcome now has snappier animations and transitions
-  * A **new browser selection** option has been added so you can quickly install your preferred browser.
+  * A **new Browser Selection screen** has been added so you can quickly install your preferred browser.

 <div align="center">
 <img src="/gallery/bionic/browser-selection.png" alt="Browser Selection" /><br />